tireddy2/pqc_uta/draft-reddy-uta-pqc-app.md

 --- abstract

 Post-quantum cryptography introduces new challenges for applications, end users, and system administrators.
-This document outlines characteristics unique to application protocols and provides best practices for deploying Quantum-Ready usage profiles in applications utilizing TLS.
+This document outlines characteristics unique to applications and provides best practices for deploying Quantum-Ready usage profiles in applications utilizing TLS.

 --- middle